John Henry Middleton: Museum director

 In 1889, Middleton was named Director of the Fitzwilliam Museum in Cambridge.
 As director, he was able to show his knowledge and produced the catalogue Engraved Gems of Classical Times in 1891, Illuminated MSS of Classical and Mediaeval Times in 1892 as well as a catalogue of The Lewis Collection of Gems.
 Middleton was also appointed as lecturer at the Royal Academy.

 In 1892, he was appointed Director of the art collections of the South Kensington Museum (now the Victoria and Albert Museum), at the time the department was in need of reform and reorganisation.
 He brought in several necessary reforms, but the difficult work coupled with his lifelong depression and drug addiction, increased his despondency and drug use.

 He accidentally overdosed on morphia at the age of 49 and died on 10 June 1896.
-His body was cremated at Woking, and the remains interred at Brookwood cemetery.
+His body was cremated at Woking, and his remains were interred at Brookwood cemetery.